-BIO 495.
-Case Studies in Biomedicine.
-3 Hours.
+BIO 495, Case Studies in Biomedicine, 3 Hours,

 Study of the biology of human disease through patient-oriented problem solving and self-directed learning under the guidance of a mentoring physician.
 Discussions of readings on medically related topics (e.g., art of diagnosis, impact of technology on medicine, mortality and medicine) and a patient-interview exercise complement the case studies sessions.
-Prerequisite: BIO 214 with a minimum grade of D.